 Saunas can provide you with a host of health and wellness benefits.
 Plus, they just feel great on tired bodies and sore muscles.
 But the sauna at your neighborhood gym is probably covered in bacteria and packed with other sweaty bodies that you may not want to rub up against just to work up a little sweat for yourself.

 We were trying to find the best portable saunas on the market, so we tested out quite a few.
-The following seven reviews will compare our findings on each to spare you the trouble of testing so many!
+The following seven reviews will compare our findings to spare you the trouble of testing so many!

 A Quick Comparison of Our Favorites in 2023